LoginovAM-ds/Projects_for_classification/predict churn/README.md

+# Churn Prediction Project
+Customer churn, often referred to as customer attrition, is a critical business metric that measures the rate at which customers stop doing business with a company.
+Predicting churn is essential for businesses to take proactive actions and retain valuable customers.
 ### Detailed description of the columns in the dataset
 1. CustomerID: The unique identifier of the customer.
 Each client has a unique identifier for identification.
 2. gender: The gender of the client.
 It can be "Male" (male) or "Female" (female).